wangbing1416/wangbing1416.github.io/PaperList.md

-## CNN

-### 1.Global Normalization of Convolutional Neural Networks for Joint Entity and Relation Classification [EMNLP2017]
+### 4.Global Normalization of Convolutional Neural Networks for Joint Entity and Relation Classification [EMNLP2017]

 **关键词**：CNN